tulane-cmps6610/problemset-02-template/README.md

 To complete this assignment, follow the instructions in [problemset-02.md](problemset-02.md) ([PDF version](problemset-02.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.

 ## Turning in your work
-- You may work with a partner to complete this assignment.
+- You may discuss problems with classmates, but all submitted work must be your own.
-- Only one team member needs to push your completed lab to github.
-- At the top of `main.py` and in the `answers.md` file, **include the names of both** team members.
 - Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this recitation.
-  - Submit to Canvas in group with your partner.

 ## Using Git
 - [Clone] your assignment repository to your local device.